-I wanted to go simple with making the pillow cases for the pillow forms so I am going to make easy envelope style pillow cases.
+I wanted to go simple with making the pillowcases for the pillow forms so I am going to make easy envelope style pillowcases with velcro (optional).

-Since I got 24″ X 24″ pillow forms I would need the width to be 24″ plus 1″ (for a 1/2 inch seam allowance) which equals 25″.
-In order to make an easy envelope style pillow case the length needs to be 54″.
-I need this amount because you want to double the size of the pillow (24″ + 24″) plus 6″ for the overlap to create the envelope style so the total comes out to be 54″.
+I got 24″ X 24″ pillow forms which mean I would need the width to be 24″ plus 1″ (for a 1/2 inch seam allowance) totaling 25″.
+In order to make an easy envelope style pillowcase, the length needs to be 54″.
+You need this amount because you want to double the size of the pillow (24″ + 24″) plus 6″ for the overlap to create the envelope style so the total comes out to be 54″.
 You can always add more to the length if you want more of an overlap.
 Your choice.

 Quick Reference Equation:

-I laid out my fabric choice on my cutting table.
-Since I am making four pillows, I cut out four 25″ X 54″ pieces.
+I lay out my fabric choice on my cutting table, to cut out four 25″ X 54″ pieces.

 Fold and Iron: